AckerlyXu/heima/articles/batch/batch-api-basics.md

-<properties
+---
-    pageTitle="Overview of Azure Batch for developers | Azure" description="Learn the features of the Batch service and its APIs from a development standpoint." services="batch"
+title: Overview of Azure Batch for developers | Azure
+description: Learn the features of the Batch service and its APIs from a development standpoint.
-    documentationcenter=".net"
-    author="tamram"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid="416b95f8-2d7b-4111-8012-679b0f60d204"
-    ms.service="batch"
-    ms.devlang="multiple"
-    ms.topic="get-started-article"
-    ms.tgt_pltfrm="na"
-    ms.workload="big-compute"
-    ms.date="01/23/2017"
-    wacn.date=""
-    ms.author="tamram" />
+services: batch
+documentationcenter: .net
+author: tamram
+manager: timlt
+editor: ''

+ms.assetid: 416b95f8-2d7b-4111-8012-679b0f60d204
+ms.service: batch
+ms.devlang: multiple
+ms.topic: get-started-article
+ms.tgt_pltfrm: na
+ms.workload: big-compute
+ms.date: 01/23/2017
+wacn.date: ''
+ms.author: tamram
+---

 # Batch feature overview for developers
 In this overview of the core components of the Azure Batch service, we discuss the primary service features and resources that Batch developers can use to build large-scale parallel compute solutions.

-Whether you're developing a distributed computational application or service that issues direct [REST API][batch_rest_api] calls or you're using one of the [Batch SDKs](/documentation/articles/batch-technical-overview/#batch-development-apis/), you'll use many of the resources and features discussed in this article.
+Whether you're developing a distributed computational application or service that issues direct [REST API][batch_rest_api] calls or you're using one of the [Batch SDKs](./batch-technical-overview.md#batch-development-apis), you'll use many of the resources and features discussed in this article.

-> [AZURE.TIP]
+> [!TIP]
-> For a higher-level introduction to the Batch service, see [Basics of Azure Batch](/documentation/articles/batch-technical-overview/).
+> For a higher-level introduction to the Batch service, see [Basics of Azure Batch](./batch-technical-overview.md).
 >
 >